 Fortunately, they have a helpful chart on their website — and in their PDF Submissions Specifications download — that provides more accurate margin guidelines, based on page count.

 So, they’re not perfect, but they do save you some time.
 I’ll be sure to include a link to CreateSpace’s own guidelines for formatting your interior pages — and to provide a quick, memorable summary of the highlights.
-If you’d like to learn more about the process and receive an email when the Canva/CreateSpace book launches on Amazon (launch day is set for December 27th), sign up for the HW Insider Group using the form below.

 Take care, and have a great week!